sjstretton/screwed/12-EnvironmentAndResources.md

 link-citations: yes
 ---

-# PART 12: ENVIRONMENT, HEALTH AND RESOURCES
+# PART 12: ENVIRONMENT, HEALTH, AND RESOURCEs

-## Summary
+# 12.1 Introduction

 > *'Future generations are unlikely to condone our lack of prudent concern for the integrity of the natural world that supports all life'*  [@Carson1962]